Chleont/Python-Geolocator/README.md

 Also you'll have to install googlemaps module.
 Instructions: https://pypi.org/project/googlemaps/

-Geolocator works on Chrome using chromedriver, so you have to download it and **Important** Have it in the same folder with the geolocator.py file **/Important**
+Geolocator works on Chrome using chromedriver, so you have to download it: https://chromedriver.chromium.org/getting-started

+**Important** Chromedriver must be in the same folder with the geolocator.py file **/Important**

 That's all, enjoy!